maybe-hello-world/midi-logger/README.md

 4. Open a new or existing document and put the cursor in the editor.
 5. Play some notes on your MIDI device.
 You should see the notes being inserted into the editor.

+Works on Windows, Linux, and MacOS.
+Doesn't work on IOS (until Apple implements Web MIDI API in Safari).
+Not tested on Android.

 ## Commands

 - `Enable MIDI Logger`: Enables the MIDI Logger.